helium/HIP/0062-helium-hub.md

 The purpose of this HIP is to simplify the proposal of Helium becoming the center of multiple wireless protocols (omniprotocol access layer).

-- Provide the minimum requirements needed for the sub-protocol to earn data transfer rewards
+- Provide the minimum requirements needed for the sub-protocol to earn;

-- Provide the minimum requirements needed for the sub-protocol to earn Proof-of-Protocol-Service (PoPS)
+  - data transfer rewards

-- Describe the reward structure provided to all eligible sub-protocols
+  - Proof-of-Protocol-Service (PoPS) rewards

-- Describe goverance used within the Helium Hub
+- Describe how rewards are distributed to eligible sub-protocols

-- Describe the migration process from Helium to Helium as a sub-protocol hub.
+- Describe how goverance is used within the Helium Hub to include scope

 # Stakeholders
 [stakeholders]: #stakeholders